morgan/kohana-paginate/guide/paginate/start.md

 # Specifying a Driver

-A driver can be set within factory (example using ORM):
+A driver can be auto-detected within factory (example using ORM):

 	$user = ORM::factory('user');

 	$paginate = Paginate::factory($user);

+Optionally, the driver can be specified:

+	$paginate = Paginate::factory($user, 'ORM');

 # Configuration